Research Interests:

 The Other Half: Monetary Policy Transmission for Households without Mortgages

-with Justin Mohr and Yucheng Zhou
+with Viraj Chordia, Justin Mohr and Yucheng Zhou

 Presented at: Financial Management Association Early Ideas 2024